 - We request clients to call and cancel their session if they feel unwell.

-If we visit you in your home, please help us minimize the risk of infection by:-
+If we visit you in your home, please help us minimise the risk of infection by:-

 - If you feel unwell in anyway please call the clinic to cancel your session.